hristo-vrigazov/CarND-Advanced-Lane-Lines/writeup_template.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The code for fitting the polynomial is located in the `curvature_finder.py` file.
+When we are blindly fitting, that is without prior information (see method `fit_from_scratch`), we create a histogram of the sum of the non zero points in every column in the bottom half of the binary image, and then find the peaks on the left half of the image and on the right half of the image.
+We then use these as a starting point of a window search, which moves upward and adds new windows if they exceed a given threshold (`minpix`).
+The non zero points in these windows are then used to fit a polynomial of second degree.

+In the case when we have already detected something in the previous frame (`fit_based_on_last_fit`), we just take the nonzero points that are in a given margin to the previous fit.

 Binary warped                      |   Polynomial fitted :----------------------------:|:------------------------------: